BabDev/Pagerfanta/docs/adapters.md

 ```

 ### Empty

-<div class="docs-note docs-note--new-feature">The empty adapter was introduced in Pagerfanta 4.3.</div>

 The `EmptyAdapter` provides an always empty result set, optimal for scenarios such as conditional returns to skip database queries where the application knows the parameters cannot produce a result set.